Eastertide

 Eastertide (also known as Eastertime or the Easter season) or Paschaltide (also known as Paschaltime or the Paschal season) is a festal season in the liturgical year of Christianity that focuses on celebrating the Resurrection of Jesus Christ.
-It begins on Easter Sunday, which initiates Easter Week in Western Christianity, and Bright Week in Eastern Christianity.
-There are several Eastertide customs across the Christian world, including sunrise services, exclaiming the Paschal greeting, clipping the church, and decorating Easter eggs, a symbol of the empty tomb.
+Preceded by Lent, it begins on Easter Day, which initiates Easter Week in Western Christianity, and Bright Week in Eastern Christianity.

-Eastertide customs include egg hunting, eating special Easter foods and watching Easter parades.
+There are several Eastertide customs across the Christian world, including flowering the cross, sunrise services, the wearing of Easter bonnets by women, exclaiming the Paschal greeting, clipping the church, and decorating Easter eggs, a symbol of the empty tomb.
+Additional Eastertide traditions include egg hunting, eating special Easter foods and watching Easter parades.
+The Easter lily, a symbol of the resurrection in Christianity, traditionally decorates the chancel area of churches on this day and for the rest of Eastertide.

-Traditionally lasting 40 days to commemorate the time the resurrected Jesus remained on earth before departing (the period between Easter Day and the Ascension), 20th century liturgical revision has led some western churches to expand Eastertide to 50 days to conclude on Whitsunday.
+Traditionally lasting 40 days to commemorate the time the resurrected Jesus remained on earth before his Ascension, in some western churches, Eastertide lasts 50 days to conclude on the day of Pentecost or Whitsunday.

 Western Christianity

 Easter time is the period of 50 days, spanning from Easter Sunday to Pentecost Sunday.
 It is celebrated as a single joyful feast, called the "great Lord's Day".
 Each Sunday of the season is treated as a Sunday of Easter.
 In some traditions, Easter Sunday is the first Sunday of Eastertide and the following Sunday (Low Sunday) is the second Sunday of Eastertide and so on.

 Easter Sunday and Pentecost correspond to pre-existing Jewish feasts: The first day of Pesach (פסח) and the holiday of Shavu'ot (שבועות).
 In the Jewish tradition, the 49 days between these holidays are known as Counting of the Omer (ספירת העומר).

 The first eight days constitute the Octave of Easter and are celebrated as solemnities of the Lord.

 Since 2000, the Second Sunday of Easter is also called Divine Mercy Sunday.
 The name "Low Sunday" for this Sunday, once common in English, is now used mainly in the Church of England.

 The solemnity of the Ascension of the Lord is celebrated on the 40th day of Eastertide (a Thursday), except in countries where it is not a Holy Day of Obligation.
 In such countries it is celebrated on the following Sunday (the 43rd day of Eastertide).
 The nine days from that feast until the Saturday before Pentecost (inclusive) are days of preparation for the Holy Spirit the Paraclete, which inspired the form of prayer called a novena.

 Before the 1969 revision of the calendar, the Sundays were called First Sunday after Easter, Second Sunday after Easter, etc. The Sunday preceding the feast of the Ascension of the Lord was sometimes, although not officially, called Rogation Sunday, and when the Ascension had an octave, the following Sunday was called Sunday within the Octave of the Ascension.
 When this octave was abolished in 1955, it was called Sunday after the Ascension.
 Pentecost was followed by an octave, which some reckoned as part of Eastertide.